 Starting a business can be a scary thing.
 You give up the stability of a steady income with benefits.
 You put your career on hold.
 You sacrifice significant time and energy for the first several years just to get up to your former corporate salary.
 You enter a risky area where most people fail within five years.
 So the real question should be, “Is it worth it?”
 I am here to say yes!
 Here”s how to make it happen.

-The benefits of having your own business are plenty.
+The benefits of taking the leap into entrepreneurship are plenty.
 They include:

 - You get to be the boss